sodadata/docs/soda-agent/secrets.md

 <br />

 ## Use Soda Cloud API Keys from an existing secret
 By default the Soda Agent will create a secret for storing the Soda Cloud API Key details securely on your cluster.
-If you want to manually take control over this secret you can point the Soda Agent to an already existing Kubernetes Secret on your Cluster leveraging the `existingSecret` property.
+If you want to manually take control over this secret you can point the Soda Agent to an already existing Kubernetes Secret on your Cluster leveraging the `soda.apikey.existingSecret` property.

 To use an existing Kubernetes secret for Soda Agent’s Cloud API credentials, add the following to your deployment values YAML  file: